 - Try to live in the moment and appreciate what’s in front of you (reading tip: The Power of Now by Eckhart Tolle)

 As we were cycling we kept having a feeling of unease.
 Robin had already started to be a little fed-up by India.
-We had been in this and in it’s neighboring countries since November and it’s quite an intense place to cycle.
+We had been in this and in its neighbouring countries since November, and it’s quite an intense place to cycle.
 We talked a lot with our friends, our family and of course with each other.

 When we woke up to the news that the WHO had officially declared COVID-19 a pandemic and the US had closed it’s border we knew we had to take action.
 We did not want to get stuck in India so we had to evacuate.

 We were planning on flying to Bali from Myanmar, so we decided we would just do that now instead of two months later.
-We would rather be stuck in Bali then in India.
+We would rather be stuck in Bali than in India.

 Cooch Behar > Guwahati > Kolkata > Kuala Lumpur > Bali

 The nearest airport, Guwahati was 300 kilometres away, so we cycled to the train station, only to learn that they wouldn’t let us bring our bikes on the train.
 So instead we took a taxi that would take us there.
 There were still ten flights every day, so we decided we would buy our tickets as late as possible.
 We still didn’t have boxes for the bicycles and things were changing so rapidly now, we didn’t want to lose money on a cancelled or missed flight.

 Key in an emergency situation: make sure you are as flexible as possible.
 Don’t financially or emotionally tie yourself up to one solution.
 Be ready to change your plan but think it through first, if possible talk about it with someone who is neutral.
 (Chances are big your family is panicking the fuck out too, so maybe not only talk to them.)